asmith75218/cg_inst_automation/rma/README.md

-## Automate creation of RMA (3305-00900) shipping documents.
+Automate creation of RMA (3305-00900) shipping documents.

 ### Usage

 Complete the first six columns (**RMA #, Items with Serial #, Vendor, Recovered Platform, Return Record Doc, Departure Date**) in the [Instrument Refurbishment Status][refurb-sheet] spreadsheet.
-Copy and paste the values from these columns into the file `refurb_data.txt`, replacing any existing contents.
+Copy and paste the values from these columns into the file `rma/refurb_data.txt`, replacing any existing contents.
 Edit the file to remove line breaks, if any, so that each line in the spreadsheet takes up exactly one line in the text file.

 One document will be created per each line in the file.